Examples of Our Work

 New Managing Partner Coach

 While the incumbent MP was still able and willing to train the incoming MP, they recognized the role will require an experienced and confidential ‘sounding board’ and ‘lighthouse’ as the firm navigates changes and the new MP finds their footing.
+They also wanted to ensure that the new MP has the space to navigate this role independently, with counsel from the outgoing MP as needed.

 We provided this support, first on a weekly recurring basis then on a bi-weekly recurring for individual coaching sessions, with specific strategic and operational reviews taking place in support of assisting the new MP with taking a fresh look at their leadership structure, senior administrative team, key processes and partner communication.